Skip to main content

 • Household information

-The Jackie Robinson Foundation goes beyond sponsoring scholarships, to guide minority students through the process of higher education.
+The Jackie Robinson Foundation goes beyond sponsoring scholarships—it helps to guide minority students through the process of higher education.
 JRF Scholars have access to many benefits, including networking and mentorship, internship and employment opportunities, an annual conference, and year-round programming.

 Amount: Up to $2,000